BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

                 Merge(array, MakeRange(start, mid), MakeRange(mid, end))

-This is considerably more involved than the standard bottom-up design, but <b>it guarantees that the two ranges being merged will always have the same size to within one item, which ends up being about 10% faster</b>.
+This is considerably more involved than the standard bottom-up design, but it guarantees that the two ranges being merged will always have the same size to within one item, <b>which ends up being about 10% faster</b>.

 ==========================

 This removes the need for the O(log n) stack space!
 Although, to be fair, that wasn't really an issue – sorting 1.5 million items only recurses ~20 times anyway.
-The real problem is that O(n) for the separate buffer!
+The real problem is that O(n) space for the separate buffer!
 What can we do about <i>that</i>?<br/><br/><br/>

 <b>Merging using a half-size buffer</b><br/>
-One obvious optimization is to only copy the values from A into the buffer, since by the time we run the risk of overwriting values in the range of B we will have already read and compared those values.
+One simple optimization is to only copy the values from A into the buffer, since by the time we run the risk of overwriting values in the range of B we will have already read and compared those values.
 Here's what this variant looks like:<br/>

     Merge(array, A, B)
         Copy the values from A into the buffer, but leave B where it is